-Their statement referred specifically to the Pfizer and Oxford/AstraZeneca vaccines, but this is also the case for the Moderna vaccine, and almost all COVID-19 vaccines being tested.
+Their statement referred specifically to the Pfizer and Oxford/AstraZeneca vaccines, but this is also the case for the Moderna and Janssen vaccines, and almost all COVID-19 vaccines being tested.

 BHIVA continues: “It is possible that people with HIV might not respond as well to the vaccine.
 This means that the vaccine might trigger a weaker response in people with HIV.
 We will monitor any new evidence as it is released and will update this advice if and when needed.”